Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 Click the “More” link and then select “add a condition”.

 Click in the box at the left of the condition.
-It will display the Dynamic Content window, select “IsUpdate” from the Dynamic Content list.
+It will display the Dynamic Content window, select “IsNewContract” from the Dynamic Content list.

 Set the condition to “is equal to”.

-Set the condition value to true.
+Set the condition value to false.

 This identifies that this is an update to a contract and not the creation of a new contract.